spatie/vue-tabs-component/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+This package is heavily based on the solution presented by Jeffrey Way in the [practical example #3](https://laracasts.com/series/learn-vue-2-step-by-step/episodes/11) video in the [Vue series](https://vuecasts.com) on [Laracasts](https://laracasts.com)

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).